1979 World Series: Game 2

 This time, the Pirates struck first with two in the second on an RBI single by Bill Madlock and a sacrifice fly by catcher Ed Ott.
 The Orioles countered in the bottom half of the inning with an Eddie Murray homer.
 Murray would also tie the game in the sixth by doubling in Ken Singleton.
 Murray tried to put the Orioles ahead in the same inning by tagging and attempting to score on a line-out to right by John Lowenstein, but Dave Parker threw him out easily.
-Making the decision to send Murray was made that much more odd by the fact that Parker's throw to the plate arrived well ahead of him.
+Making the decision to send Murray was made that much odder by the fact that Parker's throw to the plate arrived well ahead of him.
 Murray tried to bowl Ott over at the plate, but the stocky Ott held fast, staying on his feet.

 Murray also made a questionable base running decision in the eighth.
 With Murray on second and Doug DeCinces on first with no outs, Lowenstein grounded to shortstop Tim Foli.
 Murray strangely stopped instead of running out the force play.
 Foli attempted a tag which Murray eluded, and then threw to Phil Garner at second to force DeCinces.
 Murray's hesitation allowed Garner to throw to third and catch him in a rundown.
 Murray slowed up returning to second when he should have sped back since he was entitled to the base with DeCinces being forced out.

 Murray would not collect another hit or RBI for the rest of the Series.

 In the ninth, after a two-out single by Ott and a walk to Garner, Manny Sanguillén pinch-hit for Don Robinson and hacked a high and outside fastball from Don Stanhouse into right for a single.
 Ott barely slid past the outstretched arms of catcher Rick Dempsey to score the winning run, after Murray had questionably cut-off a strong throw from RF Ken Singleton.
 Kent Tekulve retired the side in the ninth for the save.